 I am a current UW Colleges student.
 Will I still be able to take classes at my campus?

 Yes.
-You will not see any changes before July 1, 2018.
-After that date, some course names may change to align with the affiliated campus.
+Some course names may change to align with the affiliated four-year campus in the future, but course and program offerings will remain the same.
 We are committed to making the transition as smooth as possible for students.
 The goal is to actually offer more courses at the integrated two-year campuses, so that students will have more choices provided by the four-year or research institution.

 Will my financial aid be affected?